 We like the fact that the club will pay us $10 for each new member we bring in and often offers special that give us longer memberships if we sign up early.

 These things, coupled with the fact that they have so many facilities to choose from, save us money and make traveling easier.

 However, what you choose to do is clearly up to you.

-Now you've had the chance to read some reviews about the 5 most well known camping clubs, so the rest is up to you.
+Now you've had the chance to read some reviews about the five most well-known camping clubs, so the rest is up to you.